Specific Health Concern >> High Cholesterol

 A variety of things can affect cholesterol levels.
 These are things you can do something about:

-Diet.
-Saturated fat and cholesterol in the food you eat may make your blood cholesterol level go up.
+Diet: Saturated fat in the food you eat may make your blood cholesterol level go up.
 The amount of Completely Refined And Processed (CRAP) foods also matters.
-Reducing the amount of CRAP food, along with reducing saturated fat and cholesterol in your diet can help to lower your blood cholesterol level.
+Reducing the amount of CRAP food, along with reducing saturated fat in your diet can help to lower your blood cholesterol level.

-Weight.
-Being overweight is a risk factor for heart disease.
+Weight: Being overweight is a risk factor for heart disease.
 It also tends to increase your cholesterol.
-Losing weight can help lower your LDL and total cholesterol levels, as well as raise your HDL and lower your triglyceride levels.
+Losing weight through aerobic activity can help lower your LDL and total cholesterol levels, as well as raise your HDL and lower your triglyceride levels.

 What Is Your Risk of Developing Heart Disease or Having a Heart Attack?

 In general, the higher your LDL level and the more risk factors you have (other than LDL), the greater your chances of developing heart disease or having a heart attack.
 Some people are at high risk for a heart attack because they already have heart disease.
 Other people are at high risk for developing heart disease because they have diabetes (which is a strong risk factor) or a combination of risk factors for heart disease.
 Follow these steps to find out your risk for developing heart disease.